 Database selection is critical to building efficient metasearchers that interact with potentially large numbers of databases.
 Exhaustively searching all available databases to answer each query is impractical (or even not possible) in increasingly common scenarios.
-Current database selection algorithms rely on statistical summaries about the contents of the databases, in order to select the best databases for a given query; unfortunately, databases accessible through the web do not generally export these statistics.
+Current database selection algorithms rely on statistical summaries about the contents of the databases to select the best databases for a given query but, unfortunately, the databases accessible through the Web do not generally export these statistics.
 In this article, we presented efficient algorithms for constructing content summaries for such databases.
-Our algorithms create content summaries of higher quality than alternative approaches, and additionally categorize databases in a classification scheme.
+Our algorithms create content summaries of higher quality than alternate approaches and, additionally, categorize databases in a classification scheme.
 We also presented a shrinkage-based technique that further improves the quality of the generated content summaries.
-Shrinkage-based content summaries are more complete than their unshrunk counterparts.
-Our shrinkage-based technique achieves this performance gain efficiently, without requiring any increase in size of the document samples.
+The shrinkage-based content summaries are more complete than their "unshrunk" counterparts.
+Our shrinkage-based technique achieves this performance gain efficiently, without requiring any increase in the size of the document samples.

 We also presented techniques for improving the performance of database selection algorithms in the case where database content summaries are derived from relatively small document samples.
 Such summaries are typically incomplete, and this can hurt the performance of database selection algorithms.
-We showed that classification-aware database selection algorithms can significantly improve the accuracy of selection decisions in the face of incomplete content summaries.
-Both the hierarchical database selection algorithm of Section 4.1 and the adaptive, shrinkage-based algorithm of Section 4.2 perform better than their counterparts that do not exploit database classification.
-Furthermore, we showed that the shrinkage-based strategy outperforms the hierarchical database selection algorithm: The hierarchical algorithm initially selects databases under a single subtree of the classification hierarchy, thus failing to select appropriate databases for queries that cut across multiple categories.
+We showed that classification-aware database selection algorithms can significantly improve the accuracy of the selection decisions in the face of incomplete content summaries.
+Both the hierarchical database selection algorithm of Section 4.1 and the adaptive, shrinkage-based database selection algorithm of Section 4.2 perform better than their counterparts that do not exploit database classification.
+Furthermore, we showed that the shrinkagebased strategy outperforms the hierarchical database selection algorithm: the hierarchical algorithm initially selects databases under a single subtree of the classification hierarchy, so the hierarchical algorithm fails to select the appropriate databases for queries that "cut across" multiple categories.
 Shrinkage, on the other hand, embeds the category information in the content summaries.
-Therefore, a flat database selection algorithm can exploit the classification information without being constrained by the classification hierarchy.
+Therefore, a "flat" database selection algorithm can exploit the classification information without being constrained by the classification hierarchy.